TheStrange-007/Wildfire-Detection/README.md

 - **Home**: Overview and introduction to the system.
 - **Camera Detection**: Upload images for wildfire detection.
-- **Satellite Detection**: Analyze satellite data for fire hotspots.
+- **Satellite Detection**: Analyze satellite data for wildfire hotspots.
 - **Alert Service**: Subscribe for wildfire alerts for specific geographic areas.

 ## File Structure 📁